yucigou/codegoodworks/_posts/2017-12-14-postgresql-failover.md

 excerpt_separator: <!--more-->
 ---

 You can give [PostDock][1] a try, either with docker-compose or Kubernetes.
-Currently I have only tried it with docker-compose, with the schema as shown below:
+Currently I have tried it with docker-compose, with the schema as shown below:

     pgmaster (primary node1)  --|
     |- pgslave1 (node2)       --|